OrrBav/Genetic-Neural-Network/README.md

 # Genetic-Neural-Network
-This repository holds the code for Ex3 in Computotional Biology Course.
+This repository holds the code for Ex3 in Computational Biology Course.